Luigi-Pizzolito/AES_Engine/README.md

 # Verilog-RTLDesign-AESEngine
- AES encryption co-processor in Verilog
+ AES encryption co-processor in Verilog.
+For more details see readme.pdf